 Segments are one of Strava's coolest features.
 They are portions of road or trail created by members where athletes can compare times.
 Subscribe to Strava to get the most out of Strava segments.

-- Climbing segments (for cyclists) are automatically categorized HC, 1, 2, 3 or 4 like you see in the Tour de France.
+- Climbing segments (for cyclists) are automatically categorized HC, 1, 2, 3, or 4 as you see in the Tour de France.
 More information on how we categorize climbs.

 - See Optimizing Segment Creation for what kind of segments work the best, and which don't.